 In short, there is no basis whatsoever for calling Israel a British colony.
 The global community approved facilitating the free movement of Jews back to their holy land, where Jews already lived.
 The global community ultimately approved RE-ESTABLISHING a Jewish State.
 This was not Great Britain arbitrarily creating a colony for its own purposes.

-It should also be underscored that Zionism was not only a modern idea dreamt by Jews as a reaction to anti-Semitism in Europe and Russia.
+It should also be underscored that Zionism was not only a modern idea conceived by Jews as a reaction to anti-Semitism in Europe and Russia.
 Henry Dunant (1828-1910), the winner of the first Nobel Peace Prize was an ardent Christian Zionist who strongly advocated for the rights of Jews to live in Palestine in the 1860s.

 The “West Bank” is not an Israeli Colony